milannankov/kendo-react-snippets/README.md

 Components: Button, ButtonGroup, Calendar, ComboBox, DateInput, DropDownList, Grid, PanelBar, TabStrip
 Wrappers: Button, ButtonGroup, Chart

-## Snippets
+## Snippets - Components

-Below is a list of all available snippets and the triggers of each one.
+Below is a list of all available component snippets and the triggers of each one.
 The "->" means the `TAB` key.

 | Trigger  | Content |
 | -------: | ------- |